BitaShamsafar/nativeApp/weatherappChallange/README.md

 try to install all node modules by running ```npm install``

-keep in mind that the project needs minimum node version of ```18.0.0 ```
+IMPORTANT => keep in mind that the project needs minimum node version of ```18.0.0 ```

 in order to run the app on ios simulator make sure that you have Xcode installed and open on your machine

-then navigate to weatherappChallange/ios directory and run ```npm run ios``` Now wait for metro to run and then the app to build
+then navigate to weatherappChallange/ios directory and run ```npm run ios```

+Now wait for metro to run and then the app to build

-hopefully the project will start without any problem
+hopefully the project will start without any problem, if you encounter any problem feel free to contact me via bita.shamsafar@gmail.com

+# Running the test
+for the test jest @testing-library/react-native is used. to execute test just run ```npm test```